 Consequence: Students fail to develop a basic interest in bioscience subjects.

-Middle School: In middle school, traditional bioscience education lacks the real-world context, hands-on engagement and early career information needed to inspire budding scientists.
+Middle School: In middle school, traditional bioscience education may lack the real-world context, hands-on engagement and early career information needed to inspire budding scientists.

 Consequence: Students lose interest in bioscience education and discount bioscience careers.

-High School: In high school, traditional bioscience education lacks the real-world exposure, advanced practical skills and career education needed to plan for college and future employment.
+High School: In high school, bioscience education typically lacks the real-world exposure, advanced practical skills and career education students need to plan for college and future employment.

 Consequence: Students are not equipped to compete for work place internships or select college programs based on viable career paths.

-College: In college, traditional bioscience education programs emphasize theoretical learning over the work-based training, career education and professional experiences students need to transition out of college into paid work.
+College: In college, traditional bioscience education programs typically emphasize theoretical learning over the work-based training, career education and professional experiences students need to transition out of college into paid work.